nmdp-bioinformatics/gfe-db/README.md

 `gfe-db` is deployed using Docker to an EC2 instance.
 Automated builds and loading of `gfe-db` on AWS is orchestrated using AWS Batch and StepFunctions.
 The infrastructure is defined using CloudFormation templates.

 1. Make sure to update your AWS credentials in `~/.aws/credentials`
-2. Create an S3 bucket and add the name to the `gfeBucket` parameter in `update-pipeline.yaml`.
+2. Create an S3 bucket and add the name to the `gfeBucket` and `gfedbEndpoint` parameters in `update-pipeline.yaml`.
 3. Deploy the CloudFormation stacks.
 ```bash
 # Deploy database server